Copyright © 2006 - Sébastien Aperghis-Tramoni

 uses the reverse approach by implementing back-ends: the code written in

 Perl6 is translated to Perl5.
-Audrey also presents Moose
+Audrey also presents Moose, a module

 that provides Perl6 objects in Perl5, then several Pugs modules, like